satya-das/cib/README.md

 I will spare you from showing the CIB generated code, you can surely see the code yourself if you want.
 Only thing I want to add for this example is that the glue code generation is identical as previous example.
 Glue code doesn't differentiate if the function is virtual (well, largely if we ignore some subtlety).
 I hope you paid attention to the comment in above code: **// Compiler generated instruction will effectively call `pA->B::VirtFunc()`**.
 The instruction generated for client-code takes the decision which virtual function needs to be called.
 Once the function of respective class is called then only method table comes in play and makes the cross component call.
 In that ways the virtual table of one component isn't used by another component.
 Both components have virtual tables of their own. **This is the crux of ABI compatibility: don't share internals with another component.**

 <a name="example-virtualfunctionandabistability"></a>

 ## 11.3\.
 Example - Virtual Function and ABI Stability
-In prior examples we have only tackled the cases that are very much expected from a C++ library/program.
-The way architecture is defined compiler independence is understood but ABI stability wasn't demonstrated.
+In previous examples we have only tackled the cases that are very much expected from a C++ library/program.
+The way architecture is defined compiler independence is understood but ABI stability isn't demonstrated yet.
 Starting from this example we are going to experience the power of `CIB architecture`.
 So, please be ready for pleasant surprises. :)

 This example is next version of immediate previous one (i.e. *Virtual function and runtime polymorphism*).
 The Library exports the same class but with additional virtual function.
 The new virtual function is added before the existing one.
 As you know that such changes will require the client program to recompile with new headers. **But fortunately that is not true when CIB architecture is used for publishing SDK.**

 Below I am showing the diff of new header with previous one.